1.1. Stress during certain brain development phases particularly harmful¶

 -

-Rats separated from their mothers for prolonged periods early had increased hippocampal mineralocorticoid receptor messenger RNA density, whereas glucocorticoid receptor messenger RNA density was decreased in the PFC as well as in the hippocampus.
-This shift causes a worsened shutdown of the HPA axis by cortisol at the GR at the end of the stress response.
-This confirms that early childhood stress triggers the mechanism of downregulation with respect to cortisol receptors relevant to responses to acute stress, whereas diurnal feedback regulation of the HPA axis (which regulates basal cortisol levels outside of an acute stress response via mineralocorticoid receptors) is barely altered.
+Rats that were separated from their mothers for a longer period of time at an early age had an increased messenger RNA density of the hippocampal mineralocorticoid receptor, while the glucocorticoid receptor messenger RNA density was reduced in the PFC as well as in the hippocampus.
+This shift causes impaired deactivation of the HPA axis by cortisol at the GR at the end of the stress response.
+This confirms that early childhood stress triggers the mechanism of downregulation in relation to the cortisol receptors relevant for responses to acute stress, while barely altering the diurnal feedback regulation of the HPA axis (which regulates basal cortisol levels outside of an acute stress response via the mineralocorticoid receptors).

 -

-Intense stress experiences in childhood cause epigenetic changes (methylations) at the glucocortioid receptor gene NR3C1.
+Intense stressful experiences in childhood cause epigenetic changes (methylation) in the NR3C1 glucocortioid receptor gene.
 These changes result in a reduced number of docking sites for the hormone cortisol in the brain.
-As a result, cortisol levels in the brain are permanently elevated because the existing cortisol cannot dock.
-As a result, the brain is in a constant state of alert.
+Consequences are a permanently elevated cortisol level in the brain because the existing cortisol cannot dock.
+The brain is therefore in a permanent state of alert.

 -